Chicago Therapists: 2nd Story Counseling

 Greg Harms, PsyD

-Dr. Greg Harms is a Licensed Clinical Professional Counselor and Certified Drug and Alcohol Counselor.
+Dr. Greg Harms is a Licensed Clinical Professional Psychologist and Certified Drug and Alcohol Counselor.
 He has a warm, compassionate and intuitive approach to counseling and enjoys working with individuals and couples alike on various goals.
 He also enjoys providing pre-marriage counseling and life coaching services.

 Greg is particularly gifted working with people who are are looking for guidance and support through career counseling, relationship problems and or are feeling stuck.
 Using a strength based, solution focused approach, Greg assists couples and individuals create positive change by helping them to become empowered by using clients already existing skill sets, which are used as a center point to create forward movement.
 He earned his doctorate in psychology from Adler University.